venkatarajasekhar/Application-Development/README.md

 However, MTC traffic characteristics are quite different to human-base traffic characteristics.
 The objective of this thesis is to propose a new credit reservation procedure, called Multiple Event-based Credit Reservation (MECR) to be make use of online charging for MTC services.
 We develop an analytical model and extensive simulation to in- vestigate the MECR procedure performance.
 Numerical results show that our MECR procedure can significantly reduce Credit Control Request (CCR) messages and bulk Charging Data Records (CDRs).
 Proposed method can see the document Background principle.pdf

-2. Mathmatical model for Diameter credit control procedure
+2.Mathmatical model for Diameter credit control procedure

   	Can see more detial in the Analytical Model.pdf

-3. Simulation
+3.Simulation

 	It contains simulation flow chart, numerical result.
 	Can see more detial in the Simulation Flow.pdf